espocrm/documentation/docs/administration/fields.md

 * Strip – if checked, then a protocol part and trailing `/` will be stripped;
 * Copy to clipboard button.

+## Url-Multiple

+*As of v7.5.*

+For storing multiple links.

+Parameters:

+* Max Item Count – max number or items;
+* Strip – if checked, then a protocol part and trailing `/` will be stripped.

 ## Wysiwyg